Damage to coastal footpaths around Chichester Harbour

 Why the defences have failed

-The sea defences at Thorney Island, Nutbourne, Chidham and Bosham have come to the end of their service lives.
+The sea defences at Thorney Island, Nutbourne, Chidham and Bosham have reached their end of service life.
 Growing climate-related pressures such as sea level rise and increased storminess have also had a considerable impact on the defences.

 Ownership